To Catch a Thief: Plot

 Police suspect retired jewel thief John "The Cat" Robie may be responsible for a string of burglaries on the French Riviera.
 When they arrive at his hilltop villa to question him, Robie slips away and heads to a restaurant owned by his friend, Bertani.
 The restaurant's staff, members of Robie's old gang who were paroled for their work in the French Resistance, are angry at Robie because they are all under suspicion as long as the new Cat is active.
 When the police arrive at the restaurant looking for Robie, Danielle, the daughter of the restaurant's wine steward Foussard, spirits him to safety.

 Robie wants to prove his innocence by catching the new Cat.
-He enlists help from insurance agent H. H. Hughson, who reluctantly provides a list of persons currently on the Riviera with the most expensive jewelery.
+He enlists help from insurance agent H.H.
+Hughson, who reluctantly provides a list of persons currently on the Riviera with the most expensive jewelry.
 American tourists Jessie Stevens, a wealthy nouveau riche widow, and her daughter Frances, top the list; Robie strikes up a friendship with them, posing as an Oregon businessman on vacation.
 Frances feigns modesty at first, but kisses Robie as she retires to her room.

 The next day, Frances invites Robie for a swim at the Cannes beach where he runs into Danielle.
 He maintains his cover as a wealthy American tourist, despite Danielle's jealous barbs about his interest in Frances.
 Frances accompanies Robie to a villa he says he is interested in renting but actually suspects might be the new Cat's next target.
 Frances reveals that she knows Robie's real identity.
 He initially denies it but concedes as the two watch a fireworks display from her hotel room later that night.
 They kiss passionately.

 The next morning, Jessie's jewels are gone.
 Frances accuses Robie and claims he used her as a distraction.
 She calls the police but Robie disappears by the time they arrive on the scene.

 That night, an assailant attacks Robie as he stakes out an estate while trying to catch the thief.
 A second attacker tries to kill him but accidentally hits the first assailant, who falls off the estate's seawall into the water.
 Police recover the body, which turns out to be Foussard.